-In recent years FIC rules have been constantly amended to significantly extend the government’s screening rights.
+Germany’s foreign direct investment (FDI) rules have been frequently amended in recent years to significantly extend the government’s screening rights.

-In Germany, FIC rules as set out in the Foreign Trade and Payments Law (Außenwirtschaftsgesetz) and the Foreign Trade and Payments Ordinance (Außenwirtschaftsverordnung) stipulate two different sets of screening competencies with respect to acquisitions in German companies: a sector-specific screening for acquisitions of companies active in the military sector or in IT security technology, and a cross-sector screening for all other types of companies.
+German FDI rules, as set out in the Foreign Trade and Payments Law (Außenwirtschaftsgesetz) and the Foreign Trade and Payments Ordinance (Außenwirtschaftsverordnung), stipulate two different sets of screening competencies with respect to acquisitions in German companies: a sector-specific screening for acquisitions of companies active in the military sector or in IT security technology, and a cross-sector screening for all other types of companies.
 Depending on the set of rules, the addressee of the foreign investment screening (foreign investor or non-EU/EEA investor), the thresholds and screening procedures differ.
-In either case, the FIC rules apply to any direct investment as well as any indirect investment in a German company.
+In either case, the FDI rules apply to any direct investment as well as any indirect investment in a German company.
 Furthermore, acquisitions by a German acquirer, whose predominant shareholder is a foreign investor, may trigger governmental screening.
-Finally, an acquisition of a German company by way of an asset deal may also be subject to FIC.
+Finally, an acquisition of a German company by way of an asset deal may also be subject to FDI controls.

-The sector-specific FIC encompasses companies active for example in the production of weapons, military equipment and IT security products.
-An investment in these specific sectors may become subject to governmental screening, if a foreign investor acquires 10% or more of the voting rights of a target company operating in this sector.
+The sector-specific FDI controls apply to companies active for example in the production of weapons, military equipment and IT security products.
+An investment in these specific sectors may become subject to governmental screening if a foreign investor acquires 10% or more of the voting rights of a target company operating in this sector.

 The latest amendments to German foreign trade law underline the general national and European trend to tighten investment control regulations.

-With respect to the cross-sector control, the FIC rules provide for two thresholds at which an acquisition of a foreign investor from a non-EU/EEA jurisdiction may be subject to a governmental screening.
-In the event a non-EU/EEA investor acquires 10% or more of the voting rights of a target operating in particular in a critical infrastructure, the government may initiate a screening.
-Critical infrastructure industries encompass the following areas:
+With respect to the cross-sector control, the FDI rules provide for three thresholds at which an acquisition of a foreign investor from a non-EU/EEA jurisdiction may be subject to a governmental screening:

-Such acquisitions must be notified by the investor to the BmWi after the conclusion of the related purchase agreement.
+Acqusitions in one of these 27 sectors must be notified by the investor to the BMWi after the conclusion of the related purchase agreement.

 The legal effectiveness of any purchase agreement of a target company that falls under any of the above screening rules is subject to a condition subsequent as long as: